 Stefano Manservisi served in the European Commission as Director-General for International Cooperation and Development (DEVCO) and prior to that as Head of the Private Office of Federica Mogherini, High Representative of the Union for Foreign Affairs and Security Policy and Commission Vice-President.
 In 2014, he was the Head of the Delegation of the European Union to Turkey.
 Before that, he held different positions at the Commission, including as Director-General for Migration and Home Affairs, and Director-General for Development and Relations with African, Caribbean, and Pacific States.
 He has also headed the Private Offices of the Commission’s President Romano Prodi and Commissioner Mario Monti and served in the Private Offices of the Commission’s Vice President Filippo Pandolfi, and of Commissioner Raniero Vanni d’Archirafi.
 A lawyer by training, he enjoys teaching and has been a visiting professor at various universities and research centers.

-Professor Erik Berglof became the inaugural Director of the Institute of Global Affairs (IGA) on 1 February 2015.
-Previously he was the Chief Economist and Special Adviser to the President of the European Bank for Reconstruction and Development (EBRD).
+Professor Erik Berglof is the Chief Economist of the AIIB.
+Before this he was the inaugural Director of the Institute of Global Affairs (IGA) since February 2015.
+He also served two terms as Chief Economist and Special Adviser to the President of the European Bank for Reconstruction and Development (EBRD).
 Prior to joining the EBRD in 2006, Erik Berglof held the position of Director of the Stockholm Institute of Transition Economics (SITE) and Professor at the Stockholm School of Economics and a Research Fellow at the Brookings Institution in Washington, D.C.
 He has also been Assistant Professor at the Université Libre de Bruxelles and held visiting positions at Harvard, Stanford and the Massachusetts Institute of Technology (MIT).
 In 2017-2018 he served on the Secretariat of the G20 Eminent Persons Group on Global Financial Governance and on the Governing Board of the Institute for New Economic Thinking in New York.
 Currently, Berglof is a member of the EU High-Level Group of Wise Persons on the European development finance architecture, Treasurer of the International Economic Association, Board Member and Research Fellow of the European Corporate Governance Institute in Brussels, and Executive Board Member of the New Economic School in Moscow.
 He is a Research Fellow and former Programme Director at the Centre for Economic Policy Research in London.
 He was the founder and President of the Centre for Economic and Financial Research (CEFIR), now part of the New Economic School in Moscow.
 In 2013 he was awarded the Leontief Medal for his contributions to economic reforms.